 Nowe Miasto in the early Middle Ages was a stronghold lying in a place where the old road connecting Poznań with Wrocław crossed the Warta River.
 The settlement was granted town rights early, as it was already mentioned in the document of Przemysł II from 1283 as “Civitas nova”, so it had to function in the Nowe Miasto church, which was the seat of the parish, erected in the years 1267-1282.
 The founder of the town was Mikołaj of Dębno of the Doliwa coat of arms, whose family quickly moved their seat from nearby Dębno to the Nowe Miasto and founded their residence, originally wooden, later brick one, erected on an earth mound, probably in the form of a tower house.

 Church in Nowe Miasto has been renovated many times.
-In 1593, the gallery over the sacristy was rebuilt into the Renaissance chapel of St. Anna, in 1614 from the south the chapel of St. Antoni was added, and in the following years of the 17th century a new baroque gable was erected on the west facade.
+In 1593, the gallery over the sacristy was rebuilt into the Renaissance chapel of St. Anna, in 1614 from the south the chapel of St. Antoni was added, and in the following years of the 18th century a new Baroque gable was erected on the west facade, after the collapse of the Gothic gable in 1716.
 Later renovations took place in 1853, 1904 and 1938.
 In 1959, during preparations for the regothisation of the church, a late-Renaissance polychrome was discovered on its vault, which was fully exposed and reconstructed in large part.
 Further revovation works were carried out in 1983 and 2001-2003.

-The church walls were enclosed with two-step buttresses and round blendes, and a tower with stairs was located in the south-west corner of the facade.
-A two-bay sacristy was added to the northern aisle with a gallery at the top, opened with two arcades inside the church.
-The half-gables of the sacristy were treated in the most decorative way, which were articulated with blendes placed in two rows, closed with an ogee arches and filled with a window lattice motif.
-The crown of the church’s perimeter walls was plastered with a band.
+The church walls were enclosed with two-step buttresses and round blendes, topped with a plastered band, and in the south-west corner of the facade there was a turret with stairs.
+At the northern aisle, there was a two-bay and two-storey sacristy with a gallery upstairs for the owner of the town, opened with two arcades to the interior of the church.
+It was not tied to the walls of the nave, so it is certain that it was created during a separate construction campaign.
+Its half-gables (which were originally high, several-storey, full gables before the addition of a brick nave) were treated in the most decorative way.
+They were articulated with blendes placed in two rows, closed with a ogee arches and filled with the motif of a window truss.

 The gallery over the sacristy was located near the altar space of the church and was accessible by stairs directly from the nave, thanks to which it enabled the lords to participate in services more privately, and by raising it above the level available to other faithful, it clearly informed about the social status of the town owners.

 The church that has survived to this day is one of the most valuable Gothic monuments in Greater Poland, in the form of a small parish temple, which was one of the main buildings of a late-medieval private town, now degraded to the role of a village.
-Early modern additions are primarily limited to the porch and southern chapel, the Renaissance chapel over the sacristy, the baroque western gable, the cornice over the plaster band and the transformed windows.
+Early modern additions are primarily limited to the porch and southern chapel, the Renaissance chapel over the sacristy, the Baroque western gable, the cornice over the plaster band and the transformed windows.
 The interior of the church is decorated with late-Renaissance polychrome from the end of the 16th century, and in the entry from the church to the sacristy, Gothic, metal sheet-covered doors have been preserved.
+It is worth paying attention to the numerous irregularities in the church in the case of the vaults and external walls (especially in the arrangement of buttresses), which partly resulted from the carelessness of the builders and sometimes from the complicated construction history of the church or its later transformations.

 Adamski J., Hale z poligonalnym chórem zintegrowanym w architekturze gotyckiej na terenie Polski, Kraków 2010.